Meleeman01/mflx/README.md

 flx() can also be written as flx. if your children are flx() containers, you can use v-space-around, v-space-between,v-bottom,v-baseline, v-top, v-middle, v-stretch, which does what thier non-v counterparts do vertically.

-also you can do columns! syntax uses "is" like in bulma, and you can say anywhere from is-1 to is-12 like in bulma you can also say is-full, is-quarter, is-three-quarters, is-third, is-two-thirds.
+also you can do columns! syntax uses "is" like in bulma, and you can say anywhere from is-1 to is-12 like in bulma you can also say is-full, is-quarter, is-three-quarters, is-third, is-two-thirds. is-fluid is basically setting the min-width of your container to 0, which allows you to have text wrap. use this when you don't need a specific container size but need text and other things to wrap.
 ```
 <div class="flx(wrap) center f-space-around is-12">
 	<div class="flx(wrap) is-6">